Italian building technology that promises to lower the cost of putting up a new house by 30 per cent has made its way to Kenya.

 Mass production of factory houses using the EPS panels is expected to drastically reduce the cost and time taken to put up a house.

-According to Andrew Saisi, the general manager of the National Housing Corporation’s (NHC) EPS factory, the technology will lower construction cost by 30 per cent while reducing the time taken to build a house by 50 per cent.
+According to Andrew Saisi, the general manager of the National Housing Corporation’s (NHC) EPS factory, the technology will lower construction cost by 30 per cent while reducing the time taken to build a house by half.

 “Cost benefits accrued from using EPS panels include reduced costs as construction time is reduced by 50 per cent; lower transport costs and lower cost of wastage of materials since leftover panels can be recycled,” said Mr Saisi.